FlinkAige/flon-core/docs/01_nodeos/07_concepts/05_storage-and-read-modes.md

 content_title: Storage and Read Modes
 ---

-The Antelope platform stores blockchain information in various data structures at various stages of a transaction's lifecycle.
+The FullOn platform stores blockchain information in various data structures at various stages of a transaction's lifecycle.
 Some of these are described below.
 The producing node is the `funod` instance run by the block producer who is currently creating blocks for the blockchain (which changes every 6 seconds, producing 12 blocks in sequence before switching to another producer.)

 ## Blockchain State and Storage